Electronic structure of higher-order layered palladates: La$_{n+1}$Pd$_{n}$O$_{2n+2}$ $(n = 4-7)$: Methodology

 \section{Methodology}

 The electronic structure calculations for square-planar palladates were done using the all-electron, full potential WIEN2K \cite{Blaha2020} code.
 For the exchange correlation functional, the Perdew-Burke-Ernzerhof version of the generalized gradient approximation (GGA-PBE) was used \cite{gga_pbe}.
 La was chosen as the rare-earth element to avoid the complexities that would come with 4$f$ electrons in other rare-earth cations.
 Muffin-tin (MT) radii of 2.43, 2.10, and 1.81 a.u. were used for La, Pd, and O, respectively.
 An R$_{\mathrm{MT}}$K$_{\mathrm{max}}$ = 6.0 was employed.
-A dense $k$-mesh of up to 36 $\times$36 $\times$12 was required to reach convergence.
-In order to gain further insights into the electronic structure, maximally localized Wannier functions (MLWFs) were constructed from the DFT results.
+A dense $k$-mesh of up to $36\times36\times12$ was required to reach convergence.
+In order to gain further insights into the electronic structure, maximally localized Wannier functions (MLWFs) were constructed from the DFT results in the nonmagnetic state.
 For the construction of the MLWFs, WANNIER90 \cite{Mostofi2014} and WIEN2WANNIER \cite{Kunes2010} were used.
 A wide energy window was employed to include the Pd(4$d$), O(2$p$), and La(5$d$) orbitals.
-All calculations were done in the non-magnetic state.
 To obtain a systematic comparison with the square-planar layered nickelates, the results of Ref. \cite{LaBollita2021} were independently reproduced and validated.
+Through the use of spin-polarized calculations, we have also investigated the stability of different magnetic configurations by constructing $\sqrt{2}\times\sqrt{2}$ supercells for the $n = 4-7$ layered palladates.
+These magnetic calculations were performed using GGA+$U$.
+We employed the `fully localized limit' (FLL) as the double-counting scheme \cite{fll}. $U$ values of 2-4 eV were used and we have chosen a non-zero $J=0.7$ eV in our calculations to properly account for the anisotropy of the interaction.